Call us 08 6244 0985

 Before probate is granted – “passing over”

-• If an executor needs to be relieved of their duties before probate has been granted, they may be “passed over” under sections 74 or 75 of the Probate and Administration Act 1898.
+• If an executor needs to be relieved of their duties before probate has been granted, they may be “passed over” under Order 73 of the Rules of the Supreme Court 1971 (WA).

 • The first step is filing a passing over application with the Supreme Court, supported by evidence explaining why removal is necessary.